Skip to main content

 2. Select the API Key tab

-3. Paste the Bedrock API key you copied above
+3. Paste the Bedrock API key

-5. Click Test Connection to verify, then Save Credentials
+5. Click Test Connection, then Save Credentials

 Method 3: Amazon Cognito